pascalopitz/unoffical-sonos-controller-for-linux/README.md

 - [ ] Find out how to query for next track
 - [ ] Jump to places in the alphabet in media library
 - [ ] Integrate services???

-##Thanks to other projects

-- I ported nearly all of https://github.com/bencevans/node-sonos/ so that it works in chrome.
-  Also made it into an ES6 code base where it was easy to do.

-- The web interface markup and css is poached from https://github.com/jishi/node-sonos-web-controller/

-- Dealing with the UPNP notifications needs a webserver, and https://github.com/kzahel/web-server-chrome provided a good insight and many snippets